PowerCommands/SpotifyPrompt/README.md

 ## Troubleshooting

 - Ensure the **Redirect URI** registered in Spotify Dashboard matches your configuration exactly.
-- If the access token expires and refresh fails, run `login` again.
+- If the access token expires and refresh fails, first try to start your player with `play` command or run `login` again.
 - Update your Spotify application scopes if you encounter permission issues.

 ---